balfroim/MuTEd/README.md

 ## Licensing

-This repository contains adapted source codes of [Reneri](https://github.com/STAMP-project/descartes-reneri) (LGPL3, Oscar Luis Vera Pérez) and of an implementation of 2048 found on [Rosetta Code](https://www.rosettacode.org/wiki/2048#Java) (GFDL1.2, anonymous author).
+The dataset is licensed as CC-BY-SA 4.0.
+This repository contains adapted source codes of [Reneri](https://github.com/STAMP-project/descartes-reneri) (LGPL3, Oscar Luis Vera Pérez) and an implementation of 2048 found on [Rosetta Code](https://www.rosettacode.org/wiki/2048#Java) (GFDL1.2, anonymous author).